ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 #### Contributions

 All code changes and additions to Mbed OS are handled through GitHub.
 If you want to contribute, either by adding features or by fixing bugs, please follow the guidelines for [new features](#contributing-new-features-to-mbed-os) and [bugs](#reporting-and-fixing-bugs), and in both cases please follow the <a href="/docs/v5.6/reference/guidelines.html#style" target="_blank">code style guide and GitHub pull request guidelines</a>.
-Please also read the CLA [**Amanda add link here?**] guidelines as pull requests submitted without a CLA in place will be immediately closed.
+Please also read the <a href="/docs/v5.6/reference/guidelines.html#cla" target="_blank">CLA</a> guidelines as pull requests submitted without a CLA in place will be immediately closed.

 #### Contributing new features to Mbed OS